 The Russell 2000 Value Index is a commonly used index that measures the performance of the small-cap value segment of the U.S. equity universe.
 It includes those Russell 2000 Index companies with lower price-to-book ratios and lower forecasted growth values.

-Factor tilt interpretation guidelines: +/-0.5 Benchmark like. +/-1.0 Compelling deviation from benchmark. +/-2.0 Very significant deviation from benchmark.
+Based on Style Analytics guidelines, factor tilt interpretation guidelines: +/-0.5 Benchmark like. +/-1.0 Compelling deviation from benchmark. +/-2.0 Very significant deviation from benchmark.